lucas-mior/gummibbs/README.md

 - `snapshot.bash`: create snapshot (meant to be run as cronjob)
 - `systemd-boot-btrfsd.bash`: wait for new snapshots and create boot entries
 - `systemd-boot-btrfsd.service`: service for the script above
-- `systemctl-pacman.hook`: hook to enable service above
+- `systemd-boot-btrfsd.hook`: hook to enable service above

 ## How it works
 The `snapshot.bash` script will create snapshots separated as m̀anual, boot,